startrev/SpeedFeed/CONTRIBUTING.md

-# Contributing to Speed Feed
+# Contributing to SpeedFeed

 🎉 First off, thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to Speed Feed.
+The following is a set of guidelines for contributing to SpeedFeed.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 Let's build open source software together!

 ## Code of Conduct